sangafabrice/process-inspector-mvc/README.md

 With the previous commands, we list the custom methods and properties of the Process Inspector UI object.
 It inherits its other members from the `PSCustomObject` type.
 You can unbind the parameter `MemberType` from `Get-Member` to get the complete list of members.

 The created Process Inspector UI object encapsulates the bare **WinForms** user interface.
 The logic of the function `New-ProcessInspector` depends on the **Adapter Design Pattern**.
 The first script on which the View module depends, **New-ProcessInspectorUI.ps1**, returns the WinForms dialogue box object decorated with a timer and other note-properties that refer to graphic elements which state or behavior change.
+The commands below are executed from the `PSModulePath`.

 ```PowerShell
 PS> .\ProcessInspector\module\script\New-ProcessInspectorUI | Get-Member -MemberType NoteProperty | Select-Object Name